aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 **Observation**

 There is a linear relationship between the credit amount and duration.
-The larger the credit amount, the longer is the repayment duration.
+The larger the credit amount, the longer the repayment duration is.

 ```python